Sketch-Turner/AWBW-Damage-Calculator-Plus/README.md

 ![Follow-Up Attack Comparison](images/tutorial/multiple_paths.png)

 ### Delete Button
+![Delete Button](images/delete_icon.png)

 The Delete Button is located in the bottom left corner.
 Pressing this button will delete the calculation and any follow-up attacks that occur after.

-![Delete Button](images/delete_icon.png)

 ### New Calc Button
-The New Calc Button is located in the bottom left and can be used to add a new calculation.

 ![New Calc Button](images/new_calc_icon_20x20.png)

-The New Calc Button allows the comparison of different attack orders.
+The New Calc Button is located in the bottom left and allows the comparison of different attack orders.
 In the example below, Max has his SCOP ready and an anti-air 8 spaces from the bomber.

 ![Move Order Example](images/tutorial/calc_comparison_game.png)